-- 2.01 The scope of this Agreement as it applies to each individual Employer, shall be that established in the voluntary recognition or certification as it applies to each of the Employers within the Province of Alberta and the District of MacKenzie in the Northwest Territories. - On projects or jobs where the existing Collective Agreement does not adequately cover working conditions, a Pre-Job meeting will be held between the Employer and the Business Manager and/or Business Representative of the Union prior to the commencement of work.
+- 2.01 The scope of this Agreement as it applies to each individual Employer, shall be that established in the voluntary recognition or certification as it applies to each of the Employers within the Province of Alberta and the District of MacKenzie in the Northwest Territories. - 2.02 On projects or jobs where the existing Collective Agreement does not adequately cover working conditions, a Pre-Job meeting will be held between the Employer and the Business Manager and/or Business Representative of the Union prior to the commencement of work.
 Terms and conditions agreed upon shall be reduced to writing and signed by the representatives of the parties to this Agreement.
-If no agreement is reached, this Collective Agreement shall apply. - 2.03 Refractory masonry maintenance work shall consist of the replacement installation of plastic, castables, acid proof materials, ceramic fiber materials, or any refractory materials and the cutting out of old material including the removal of asbestos under the jurisdictional control of the B.A.C (not including a complete tear out which may be worked on between Bricklayers and Apprentices and supported by Mason Tenders).
+If no agreement is reached, this Collective Agreement shall apply.

+2.03 This Agreement shall apply only to new construction refractory masonry work which shall consist of the original installation of plastic, castables, acid proof materials, ceramic fibre materials, or any refractory materials.